Freqently Asked Questions - Contract Compliance1. Am I required to have an affirmative action program to bid on a State-funded contract?

 2. Is an equal employment opportunity policy the same thing as an affirmative action program?

-No. An Equal Employment Opportunity Policy Statement is a public commitment assuring that every job applicant and employee is provided the same opportunity in all terms and conditions of employment regardless of their race, color, religious creed, age, marital status, national origin, ancestry, sex, sexual orientation, mental retardation or physical disability including, but not limited to blindness, unless it is shown that such disability prevents performance of the work involved.
+No. An Equal Employment Opportunity Policy Statement is a public commitment assuring that every job applicant and employee is provided the same opportunity in all terms and conditions of employment regardless of their race, color, religious creed, age, marital status, national origin, ancestry, sex, sexual orientation, gender identity or expression, status as a veteran, status as a victim of domestic violence, intellectual disability, mental disability or physical disability including, but not limited to blindness, unless it is shown that such disability prevents performance of the work involved.